brainphreak/pineapple_pager_gv_alerts/README.md

   - Missed calls
   - Voicemails (with transcription preview)
   - Text messages (with preview)
-- Configurable check interval (1, 2, 5, or 10 minutes)
+- Configurable check interval (in minutes)
 - Hash-based duplicate detection (no repeated alerts)
 - Bandwidth optimization (minimal data when no new messages)
 - Toggle on/off from payload menu